-Michael Bennett, one of the most unique Seahawks of all-time, retires after 11 years in the NFL
+Michael Bennett, one of the most productive and popular Seahawks of all time, retires after 11 NFL seasons

 Bennett would go on to be all of those things plus so much more during an 11-year NFL career spent largely with the Seahawks — which included being an anchor on the defensive line of the 2013 that won the only Super Bowl title in Seattle’s history.

-It’s a career that came to an official end Tuesday morning when he announced his retirement.
+His career came to an official end Tuesday morning when he announced his retirement.

-Bennett broke the news he was hanging it up in an Instagram post writing that retirement “feels a little like death of self, but I’m looking forward to the rebirth – the opportunity to reimagine my purpose.”
+Bennett broke the news of his retirement in an Instagram post, writing that it “feels a little like death of self, but I’m looking forward to the rebirth – the opportunity to reimagine my purpose.”

 That doesn’t figure to be hard for Bennett, who was always about more than football during his NFL career.

-He wrote a book a few years ago called “Things That Make White People Uncomfortable,” having been among the more vocal Seahawks about the need for social change (which according to The New Yorker he plans to make into a scripted TV series), having begun sitting in protest during the national anthem in 2017.
+He wrote a book a few years ago called “Things That Make White People Uncomfortable,” having been among the more vocal Seahawks about the need for social change (which, according to The New Yorker, he plans to make into a scripted TV series).
+He begun sitting in protest during the national anthem in 2017.

 He also has a foundation dedicated to helping families live healthy lifestyles.
 And given his famous way with words, it probably won’t be a surprise if he turns up on your TV talking about football again someday (he has made guest appearances on the NFL Network and has a podcast named “Mouthpeace” with his wife, Pele.)

-Instead, he decided to hang them up, telling The New Yorker that the time he spent at home during the pandemic helped convince him it was time for him to be at home fulltime with his wife and three daughters.
+Instead, he decided to call it a career, telling The New Yorker that the time he spent at home during the pandemic helped convince him it was time for him to be at home full-time with his wife and three daughters.

-While Bennett made the Seahawks in 2009 as one of the surprise players in training camp, he was waived in October when Seattle needed to bring back Kyle Williams to the offensive line (Seattle had 11 defensive linemen on the roster at the time).
+While Bennett made the Seahawks in 2009 as one of the surprise players in training camp, he was waived in October when Seattle needed to bring Kyle Williams back to the offensive line (Seattle had 11 defensive linemen on the roster at the time).

-Bennett was quickly snatched up by Tampa Bay where his career took off, becoming a starter in 2011 and making nine sacks in 2012.
+Bennett was quickly snatched up by Tampa Bay, where his career took off, becoming a starter in 2011 and making nine sacks in 2012.

 In what is regarded as one of the best free-agent signings in team history, Bennett returned to Seattle on a one-year deal worth $5 million in 2013, signed along with Cliff Avril and Tony McDaniel to add juice to a defensive line that was seen as one of the main areas of needed improvement following the stirring end to the 2012 season, Russell Wilson’s rookie year.